-AMS founder Ellen Rutten brings to the table solid experience in academic and cultural leadership, as the University of Amsterdamʼs Professor of Slavic Literatures2012-'25, member of the UvA Senate2019-'23, supervisory-board member of ao Het Noordbrabants Museum2024-, and co-founder and -director of the University of New Europe2022–, an NGO that supports ca. 500 arts & academic workers at risk.
+AMS founder Ellen Rutten brings to the table solid experience in academic and cultural leadership, as the University of Amsterdamʼs Professor of Slavic Literatures2012-'25, researcher at ao the Universit of Cambridge2006-‘09, member of the UvA Senate2019-'23, former supervisory-board member of ao Het Noordbrabants Museum and the Khardzhiev Foundation, and co-founder and -director of the University of New Europe2021–, an NGO that supports ca. 500 arts & academic workers at risk.

 Ellenʼs shift from academia to AMS is, in part, a personal reply to new political developments.
 In this time of daunting societal challenges, she amplifies cultural & academic resources by forging partnerships — with special attention for ecological transitions, forgotten (imperial) histories and voices, and war & justice.